Sustainable Urban Transport is the Way Forward

 City and state governments to embark on a sustainable and equitable urban mobility pathway for sustainable and equitable growth.

-The National Urban Transportation Policy (NUTP), launched in 2006 and revised in 2014, aims at providing better mobility and sustainability by focussing on people mobility and not vehicle mobility.
+The National Urban Transportation Policy (NUTP), launched in 2006, aims at providing better mobility and sustainability by focussing on people mobility and not vehicle mobility.
 The policy envisages an urban mobility framework that is contextual, and is suited to the geographical, social and economic needs of our cities and citizens.

 However, the progress in implementation of the NUTP in our cities is far from satisfactory.
 Change needs to happen before Indian cities double in population by 2050 (World Economic Forum, 2016).
 The present focus is on building roads and flyovers to cater to the ever-increasing vehicular traffic of India.
 What is missing is adequate infrastructure for moving people through means, such as bicycle tracks and dedicated pedestrian pathways.
 Even where such infrastructure is available, it is not being used to its full extent.
 For example, pedestrian pathways are being encroached upon for other uses or are not walkable because of being broken or lined with garbage, etc. making it neither obstruction free nor safe.
 Similar is the case with our cycle tracks.
 The pattern of urban growth in terms of urban sprawl has resulted in an even higher demand for motorized travel.